 Table of Contents

 Click on the chapter titles to go to that chapter.
 You can then scroll to find the subsections within that chapter.
 I am continually working to make this table more user-friendly.
-For example, some have clickable links, allowing them to be accessed from this table and also within the chapters.
+For example, some have clickable links, allowing the subsections to be accessed from this table and also within the chapters.
 You may also use this “Search” feature.

 Summary of the Issues